 When discussing what re-opening schools could look like there is a lot of talk about testing and social distancing as the magic solution, but, as anyone who has ever spent time in a public school should know, getting kids to practice good social distancing every day, all day, for weeks on end is a losing proposition.
 There will be no time/energy left for teaching – especially kindergarten through middle school.
 And anyone who has ever witnessed the chaos of school drop-off should know that inserting morning screening/cleansing protocols into the chaos will not be easy.
 And what about the buses?
 I know school administrators are masters of logistics, but I fail to see how effective they can be without a serious upgrade in the resources available to them (and how likely is that given state and local budgets already wracked by COVID-19?).
 Plus, there are many many many educators and students who should not be heading back into schools because of their health concerns or the health concerns of their immediate family – how will this impact school staffing?
 Similarly, what about the faculty and staff who are in quarantine?
 Most U.S. schools were already struggling with substitute coverage (one reason that some schools are forced to shut down for days during flu season) and social distancing will remove the common administrative fallback of simply doubling up classes.

 All of this means that we simply cannot expect business as usual in schools this fall.
 It is likely that we will see some sort of staggered schedule for students.
 My hope would be (if we are not reinventing school) for dividing your class into four groups – you would see one group each day (Tuesday through Friday) with Mondays devoted to planning, meetings, and troubleshooting.
 But this is still a logistical nightmare for middle and high school administrators and teachers and problematic for everyone at the primary and elementary level (where students are less able to self-regulate).
 Also, such a program does not help the scores of working-class families (not to mention the teachers and other school employees) who depend on schools to care for their children while they work.
 Some countries have gone for a rolling start – some starting with the younger kids first and others starting with older kids.
 There is also a lot of talk about altering traditional school calendars and days to lower the amount of students who are on a campus at any one time.
 Almost everyone agrees that some form of remote learning will continue even when conditions are optimal — and as previously discussed there is a lot of reason to be concerned that pandemic curve could again swing up and if it does during flu season then we could be in big trouble.
 Also, it is important to remember that (m)any of these “solutions” do little to address the prevailing social and educational inequities.
 I am not worried about the “slide” of many middle/upper class learners who have always been good in school.
 They’ll be fine.
 There is a lot of wasted time built into today’s American education system and kids with resources and parents with the leisure, money, and will can create/find/support learning opportunities for these kids.
 In fact, some middle/upper class learners will actually thrive because their new learning conditions suit them much better than school ever could.
+Also, as Kelly Wickham Hurst notes, there are many kids that this new version of schooling serves better because they were underserved and/or harmed by our old model of education.
 But there are a lot of kids with opportunity gaps and special needs who are and will continue to be hit hard by pandemic teaching.
 Those are the kids that keep me and many educators awake at night.
 Those are the kids I hope we prioritize, but when have we ever?

 What Can We Do?